Varadkar highlights ‘difficulties’ in returning people after asylum is refused

 It comes after EU leaders met in Brussels last week to discuss how to respond to an increase in migration from outside Europe.

-Mr Varadkar said on Sunday that Europe should be “hard” on human traffickers.

-“We do need to be hard on those criminal gangs essentially, that are involved in trafficking people into the European Union and into Ireland,” he told RTE Radio.
+Mr Varadkar said on Sunday that Europe should be “hard” on criminal gangs that traffic people into the European Union and into Ireland.

 “And these are people who put people in rafts in the Mediterranean, in the Aegean, hoping they’ll be picked up and not really caring if they die.